rlahoda/programming-languages-translations/README.md

 - Python

 ## Index:
+- Variables
-- Declare a variable
+  - Declaring a variable
+  - Types of variables
-- Declare a function
+  - Incrementing a value
+- Functions
 - Loops
-- Incrementing a value
--